 Discretionary housing payments

-The discretionary housing payment scheme is a limited amount of money that the Government allows Burnley Borough Council to spend supporting claimants who are in receipt of Housing Benefit or Universal Credit but where the amount they are receiving does not cover the full rent they are charged.
+The Discretionary Housing Payment fund is a limited amount of money that the Government makes available for Burnley Borough Council to spend to support customers who are in receipt of Housing Benefit or the Housing Element of Universal Credit but who are struggling financially to meet their housing costs.